Phil Mitchell: Criticism

 Although popular with many, the character has also garnered much criticism over the years.
-In November 2005 the character was blamed for turning children into playground bullies by Dr. Sally Henry, who claimed that impressionable children look to male soap characters as role models and subsequently copy their violent behaviour.
+In November 2005 the character was blamed for turning children into playground bullies by Dr. Sophie Henry, who claimed that impressionable children look to male soap characters as role models and subsequently copy their violent behaviour.
 Indeed, the character's violent behaviour evoked concern from viewers in October 2002.
-A scene in which Phil beat his godson Jamie was criticised for being too realistic by TV watchdogs.
-The Broadcasting Standards Commission upheld 31 complaints from viewers, saying that the scenes were too strong for a programme shown before the 9 pm watershed.
+A scene in which Phil beat his godson, Jamie Mitchell (Jack Ryder) was criticised for being too realistic by TV watchdogs.
+The Broadcasting Standards Commission upheld 31 complaints from viewers, saying that the scenes were too strong for a programme shown before the 9pm watershed.

 A certain level of criticism was aimed at the character due to the stark personality change he underwent circa 2000.
 One reporter commented "Formerly the milder-mannered sibling, Phil has gone from Abel to Cain without an intervening period of plausibility.
 And it doesn't suit him".
 His violent tendencies have also been spoofed by the television series 2DTV.
 There were mixed reviews for the highly publicised storyline (dubbed Get Johnny Week) involving the Mitchell brothers reunion in 2006.
 It was criticised as "patchy" and "awkwardly written...unveiling a common weakness in the EastEnders camp, that character continuity can often fall by the wayside when you are dealing with larger characters".
 Additionally, the show was criticised for turning the brothers into a comical farce by incorporating uncharacteristic humour into their dialect, which was described as "cringeworthy".

 In August 2010, scenes showing Phil and Rainie taking crack cocaine prompted over 200 complaints from viewers who felt the scenes were inappropriate.
 The BBC responded by saying "EastEnders in no way – and at no point – glamorises or condones the use of drugs, and furthermore we took great care to avoid any demonstration on how to prepare or take drugs.
 We feel that Phil's decline will highlight the destructive nature of drugs, and rather than encourage drug use, will act as a deterrent."

+Angie Quinn from MyLondon wrote in 2021 that Phil "can normally be seen wandering around the streets with an expression similar to a bulldog chewing a wasp.".